cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 Containers on Community Cluster can use maximum 8.0 CPUs and up to 24 GB of memory.

-!!! warning "Scheduling Times on Community Cluster"
+??? warning "Scheduling Times on Community Cluster"
     Since Community Cluster is shared, scheduling times for containers can vary from time to time.
-Also the smaller a container require resources faster it will be scheduled.
+Also, the smaller a container require resources faster it will be scheduled.

+??? info "Using in-memory disks"
+    Some I/O intensive tasks may benefit from using a `tmpfs` disk mounted as a working directory.
+Set `use_in_memory_disk` flag to enable in-memory disk for a container:

+    ```yaml
+    task:
+      name: Much I/O
+      container:
+        image: alpine:latest
+        use_in_memory_disk: true
+    ```

+    **Note**: any files you write including cloned repository will count against your task's memory limit.

-!!! info "Privileged Access"
+??? info "Privileged Access"
     If you need to run privileged docker containers, take a look at the [docker builder](docker-builder-vm.md).

 ### KVM-enabled Privileged Containers